PERSONAL FINANCIAL PROTECTION SERVICES

 There are many reasons why one might consider life cover.
 Examples of these are to cover financial liabilities such as a mortgage or loan, to provide additional personal or family orientated cover, to replace lost death in service benefits for those that move from one employer to another or indeed leave altogether to become self-employed, to cover maintenance payments, to cover private school fees or to provide for Inheritance Tax (IHT)

 Careful consideration should be given to the type of cover to satisfactorily address your needs as there are a multitude of different options; level, increasing, decreasing, family income benefit mortgage protection or whole of life.
+For business owners another tax / cost efficient option available is a Relevant Life Plan.
 The chosen option can also greatly influence the cost.

 You should also ensure protection is adequate.
 Whereas it can be relatively straightforward to determine the required level of cover to protect a mortgage for example, it may not be quite so easy to determine what might be required to provide personal protection over and above that.